A taxing time for all

 It's not as if there aren't virtual payment systems existing which place the cost of moving money on the payor and which transfer cash value without service charges.

-It's not difficult to imagine an automated clearing house (ACH) channel that takes advantage of existing links between banking systems using existing identification data such as driver's licence, passport identification numbers or birth certificate PIN numbers to both make payments and ensure that they are routed to the correct property tax account.
+It's not difficult to imagine an automated clearing house (ACH) channel that takes advantage of existing links between banking systems using existing identification data such as driver's licence, passport identification numbers or birth certificate PINs both to make payments and ensure that they are routed to the correct property-tax account.

 This, after all, is exactly what computers are good for and these identification methods have been accepted by the government for decades.